3mcd/glom/docs/src/reactivity.md

 # Reactivity Guide

-In an ECS, systems usually run every frame, polling for entities that match a specific state.
+Systems usually run every frame, polling for entities that match a specific component signature.
+This is good for iteration.

 However, some game features are event-driven: you might want to play a sound when a unit is created, or clean up a particle effect when a buff expires.
 Glom provides reactivity through `In` and `Out` query wrappers, allowing you to write systems that execute exactly when an entity enters or leaves a state.

 ## The Problem: State Changes vs. Polling